open/close all folders

 - In a mild case of Dub-Induced Plot Hole in Sailor Moon S, Usagi turns 15 in her birthday episode, but the dub has this trope in place for Serena.

 - Calvin and Hobbes had an arc were Susie invites Calvin to her birthday party.
 Her age isn't mentioned, but they all appear to be perpetually 6.

 - The Duck Who Never Was plays with this.
-It was first published in 1994 (the sixtith anniversaty of Donald's debut), and should logically be the celebration of Donald's birthday.
+It was first published in 1994 (the sixtieth anniversaty of Donald's debut), and should logically be the celebration of Donald's birthday.
 However, Don Rosa, the creator the editors hired for the job, has a rather narrow view of continuity, where he doesn't want to write anything taking place after 1967.
 One character does state Donald is sixty, but this character is near-sighted and has been reading Donald's filled-in form upside down. note Therefore, it is possible that Donald is 60 as was intended, but in Don Rosa's personal continuity, he can pretend it was just a mistake of the near-sighted character.

 - Averted in an issue of Immortal Iron Fist, where Danny Rand explicitly turns 33.
 The issue becomes, no Iron Fist has ever seen 34...

 - Initially averted in Archie Comics' Sonic the Hedgehog when one issue has him celebrating his 15th birthday.
 When another issue has him celebrating a birthday, Rotor questions if he should be 16 or 17 (thanks to adventures in space, Mobius went through a year of changes while Sonic didn't age at all).
 Sonic replies he should be 16 forever and ever, thus invoking this trope should another birthday issue come up.